Winter and Snow Sports

 Each ride lasts roughly 25 minutes.

 Mt.
 Hood Adventure, located 13 miles east of Whispering Woods Resort, along US 26 E/Mt.
-Hood Hwy, in Government Camp, has the only permit in the area to rent and deliver snowmobiles to the starting point as well as give tours.
-Call the Mt.
-Hood Adventure Headquarters at: 503-715-2175 to reserve your snow mobile or schedule a guided snow mobile tour.
+Hood Hwy. in Government Camp, has the only permit in the area to rent and deliver snowmobiles to the starting point, as well as give tours.
+Call or visit the Mt.
+Hood Adventure headquarters at: 503-715-2175 to reserve your snow mobile or schedule a guided tour.

-Trillium Lake Snow Trails: 13 miles east of Whispering Woods in Government Camp, trail heads are right in the camp.
-Donations are requested.
+Trillium Lake Snow Trails: located 15 miles east of Whispering Woods in Government Camp, trail heads are right in the camp.
 Dogs must be on leashes.

 Mt.
-Hood Meadows Nordic Center: 24 miles east of Whispering Woods, the center’s fees range from $5 to $10.
+Hood Meadows Nordic Center: located 24 miles east of Whispering Woods, along Hwy 35 about 7.5 miles north of hwy 26.
 No dogs or snowshoeing allowed.

-Teacup Lake: One mile north of Mt.
-Hood Meadows, along Oregon 35, Teacup Lake asks for a $5 donation.
+Teacup Lake: is one mile north of Mt.
+Hood Meadows, along Oregon 35.
 No dogs or snowshoeing allowed.
+Located near the Mt Hood Meadows Nordic exit.

 Cooper Spur Nordic Center: 35 miles northeast of Whispering Woods, Cooper Spur has separate trails for snowshoers.
-Fees range from $5 to $10.
 Dogs are not allowed.

 Snowmobiling in and around Government Camp is not allowed, however, there are groomed trails within 10 miles of the village at both Frog Lake and Skyline Sno-Parks.

-Sno-Park permits are required and can be obtained at most stores in Government Camp.
-We also have sno-park permits available for our guests at Whispering Woods.
+**Sno-Park permits are required, at the above sites, and can be obtained at most stores in Welches and Government Camp.
+Sno-park permits are available to guests at Whispering Woods Resort.